Recipe shared by Anna Wallner (Vancouver, British Columbia)

 - Add the peppers, fish sauce, garlic and ginger and puree until smooth.

-- Pour into a medium sized saucepan and add the tomatoes.
+- Pour into a medium sized saucepan and add the tomatoes, vinegar and sugar.

 - Using a hand blender, pulse the mixture a few times so the tomatoes are still a bit chunky.